droonga/drnbench/README.md

 Drnbench can benchmark throughput performance of an HTTP server with random requests.

-In this scenario, you have to setup an HTTP server and prepare patterns of requests.
+In this scenario, you have to do:

+ * setup an HTTP server.
+ * prepare patterns of requests.

 Drnbench will start multiple clients and send many requests based on the patterns file.

  1. Create a patterns file in the format: